NIHR Safeguarding Guidance

 - Senior management and Board safeguarding responsibilities

-- Consideration of the specific safeguarding issues which may arise within LMIC contexts
+- Consideration of the specific safeguarding issues which may arise within a particular context (e.g. LMIC contexts).

 Organisations should also ensure that other relevant policies and organisational resources are linked to the Safeguarding Policy: